 - some instances of biomass heating system flues, air source heat pumps and wind turbines

 - tighter controls over advertisements

-In addition to the above controls, Article 4 directions can be used to to bring under planning control types of development that wouldn't normally need planning permission.
-To find out more about the confirmed Article 4 directions for Great Ouseburn and Harrogate, please visit our Article 4 direction page.
+In addition to the above controls, Article 4 directions can be applied so that certain types of development (which normally would be classed as permitted development) will require planning permission.
+There are Article 4 directions for Great Ouseburn and parts of Harrogate, for more information, please visit our Article 4 direction page.

-Additional information relating to Conservation Area legislation and other relevant considerations, such as designing appropriate new development and alterations to historic buildings, can be found within the council's Heritage Management guidance.
+Additional information relating to conservation area legislation and other relevant considerations, such as designing appropriate new development and alterations to historic buildings, can be found within the council's supplementary planning guidance on heritage management.